boheneileen20/TicketToRide/README.md

 7)If the player wants to draw a destination card, they can click on the cards to the right <br/>
 to draw 2 cards.
 The user can enter either "1", "2", or "both" to draw destination cards. <br/>
 8)If the player wants to take a route, they can type in the first destination.
 Then<br/>
-type in the second destination. <br/>
+type in the second destination.
+If the route is a double route, a prompt will appear<br/>
+where the user can enter the color of the route they want.<br/>
 9)Steps 5-7 then repeat for the next person. <br/>
 10)If a player has 2 or less taxis, the game plays for 1 more round. <br/>
 11) Once the game ends, the scores are calculated based on routes, tourist attractions, and <br/>